 Does it hurt when a leopard gecko loses its tail?
 No, it doesn’t.
 Their tail has adapted to breaking off naturally and painlessly in situations where they are extremely stressed or threatened.
 While this defense mechanism is more useful in the wild, it can and still will happen in captivity as well.

 It’s always sad when a leopard gecko loses its tail because even though it’s natural, it means that they were put under great amounts of stress in order for them to get to the point of actually dropping it.
-Despite how tragic it is though, it’s great that they feel no pain whenever it happens because off first glance, it definitely looks like it hurts.
+Despite how tragic it is though, it’s great that they feel no pain whenever it happens because at first glance, it definitely looks like it hurts.
 Let’s see what else we can find out about this phenomenon.

 It’s amazing what the leopard gecko is capable of doing in times where they have to defend themselves whether that be hiding in small and narrow spaces, making unusually loud and intimidating noises for their size, or detaching their tails for a quick getaway.